JacekKaczmarek10/Flask-programmer/README.md

 #########################################################################

-How to run it on Windows:
+How to run it on Windows

-In terminal
+In terminal:

 1. virtualenv env